Manju1392k/MobiRepair-Website/README.md

 # Framework

 The below table frameworker's are used in this project.
-To Run this project this frameworks has been installed in system with same Version or lastest Version
+To Run this project this frameworks has been installed in system with same Version or latest Version

 | Framework  | Version |
 | ------------- | ------------- |